skx/foth/README.md

   * If no arguments are included run the REPL
 * A standard library is loaded, from the present directory, if it is present.
   * See what we load by default in [foth/foth.4th](foth/foth.4th).

+The obvious omission from this implementation is support for variables, and strings in the general case.
+For example in real FORTH you can set a variable "today" to be "3" with:

+     > VARIABLE today
+     > 3 today !

+Then access that variable with:

+     > today @

+Usually you'd see a helper `: ?   @ . ;` which would allow:

+     > today ?
+     3

 The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually usable.